 When the UAE introduced federal corporate tax in June 2023, there was significant uncertainty about whether offshore companies, especially those registered in jurisdictions like RAK ICC or JAFZA Offshore, would fall under the new tax rules.

-As of 2025, the rules and how it applies have now been clarified.
+As of 2026, the rules and how they apply have been clarified.
 Offshore company owners now need to reevaluate their structures and obligations to remain compliant and avoid unexpected penalties.

 What Is an Offshore Company in the UAE?